What is Builder pattern and what is it for? According to Design Patterns by GoF, the intent of Builder is to,

 Don't worry if you're still a bit confused after reading Builder pattern in Gof book.
 I was too.
 In my own words, the intent of Builder is also to,

-Separate the knowledge 'how to create' from end Product into configurable additional Builder.
+Separate the knowledge of 'how to create' an end Product from the end Product.

-The inheritance hierarchy may exist on both sides of Builder class and Product class in the above diagram for a more complex use case.
+The inheritance hierarchy may exist on both sides (Builder class and Product class) in the above diagram for a more complex use case.
 Regardless inheritance or not, the simple separation of the building knowledge from the end concrete product class, and the capability to partially build (partially config) the end product until it is finally built at one fell swoop are enough to categorize this pattern as a Builder pattern.

 static nested/inner class

 Use a static nested inner class when it is behaviorally a top-level class that has been nested in another top-level class for packaging convenience, and it does not need to access outer class's member.
 In java, declare an nested class static means its instance stands on its own so you can refer to it by its outer class name dot nested class name, while a private inner class can only be used by the outer class.

 First up is the client code.
 As the client of the Builder, it is possible to have a Builder implemented in a way so the user can ask the builder to create an end product in one line of code: